clivetong/Talks/ProbabilisticAndApproximate/README.md

 ### [Skip Lists](https://en.wikipedia.org/wiki/Skip_list)

-- Remember those 2-3 trees or red-black or AVL trees from College
+- Remember those 2-3 trees or red-black or AVL trees from University
 - Really hard/fiddly to implement the rotate operation
 - Maybe you can get it right most of the time
 - Parallel friendly